Discover fun 2 year old development activities! From educational to outdoor to craft activities, get a list of ideas to do with your toddler.

 Places to go with 2 year olds

-- Children’s museums.
 Nearly every major city has a children’s museum your child will love.
-I prefer these kinds because they invite hands-on participation rather than hollering “Don’t touch!” all the time.
+I prefer these types of museums because they invite hands-on participation (so I don’t have to holler “Don’t touch!” all the time).
 In Los Angeles, I love going to Kidspace, California Science Center, Discovery Cube, and Skirball’s Noah Ark.

-- Libraries.
-Many libraries have activities for kids, from story time to magic shows to arts and crafts.
+Many libraries include activities for kids, from story time to magic shows to arts and crafts.
+Grab calendars from your local libraries so you can attend events specifically for toddlers.
 Plus, going to the library encourages you and your family to make regular trips to borrow and read books at home.

-- Nature walk.
-Explore a new trail or nature walk with your 2 year old!
-Bring a magnifying glass so he can observe curious finds along the way.
-Or, bring a bucket and collect them to take home.
+Explore a new trail or nature walk with your child!
+You might check out a local hike, the lagoon, or even forests in your area.
+Bring a magnifying glass so she can observe curious finds along the way, or bring a bucket to collect a few to take home.

-- Sandbox or beach.
-Playing with sand either at the beach or even in a sandbox at your local park can provide many learning activities for 2 year olds.
-Bring sand toys and encourage your child to build, experiment with water, and otherwise learn through sensory play.
+Playing with sand either at the beach or even in a sandbox at your local park can make for many fun 2 year old development activities.
+Bring sand toys and encourage your child to build, experiment with water, and learn through sensory play.

-- Botanical gardens.
 I love taking my kids to botanical gardens because they invite so much exploration.
-The trees and plants are a bit wilder than more polished gardens, and they often include peaceful streams and even animals like lizards, fish, and turtles.
-In Los Angeles, my favorites are the UCLA Botanical Garden and the South Coast Botanic Garden.
+The trees and plants are wilder than more polished gardens, and they often include peaceful streams and even animals like lizards, fish, and turtles.

-- Aquariums.
 Discover the ocean and marine world by visiting your local aquarium!
-Your child will have an up-close opportunity to meet many of the animals who live in water, while learning the importance of protecting the planet.
+Your child will have an up-close opportunity to meet many of the animals who live in water, while learning about ways to care for the environment.

-As you can see, learning activities for 2 year olds don’t need to be complicated or take too much time.
-You also don’t need to be the next Martha Stewart or produce finished crafts and products to make the activities a learning experience.
+As you can see, 2 year old development activities don’t need to be complicated or take too much time.
+You also don’t need to be the next Martha Stewart or produce finished crafts to offer your child a learning experience.

 Instead, you now have at your hands a compilation of creative activities to start.
-Your child can play with mud or mix primary colors.
-He can learn about sizes with straws or water volume with measuring cups.
+She can play with mud or mix primary colors, and learn about sizes with straws or water volume with measuring cups.
+And most important, she’ll develop a love of learning, especially when these stress-free and fun activities.

-You can teach activities to your toddler, even with limited time and materials, or a lack of any crafty inclinations whatsoever.
+You can teach and offer age-appropriate activities to your 2 year old, even with limited time and materials, or a lack of any crafty inclinations whatsoever.

 Get more tips: